miso-lims/walkthroughs/_includes/box-tutorials.md

 # 6. Replacing items

-You can add an item to a position that already has an item. this will cause the existing item to be replaced.
+You can add an item to a position that already has an item.
+This will cause the existing item to be replaced.
 The existing item is removed from the box and its location is then unknown.